OOPSpam/blog/_posts/2024-07-26-open-source-comment-systems-their-anti-spam-capabilities.md

 Because Remark42 allows optional anonymous commenting, anti-spam measures must be taken.
 There is no built-in spam filter unless you disable anonymous commenting.

 ## Spam filter for open-source comment systems

-One of the most liberal benefits of open source projects is the ability to integrate.You can build your own anti-spam filter with different rules like [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)), [captcha](https://en.wikipedia.org/wiki/CAPTCHA) or use third party solutions like [OOPSpam Anti-Spam API](https://oopspam.com).
+One of the most liberal benefits of open source projects is the ability to integrate.
+You can [build your own anti-spam filter](https://www.oopspam.com/blog/ways-to-stop-spam) with different rules like [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)), [captcha](https://en.wikipedia.org/wiki/CAPTCHA) or use third party solutions like [OOPSpam Anti-Spam API](https://oopspam.com).

 The main reason people don't want to use paid services like Disqus is privacy.
-For many, it is important to keep their data on your server while providing ad-free comments.Having anonymous comments is certainly good to have in your commenting system, but it also allows spammers to post on your blog post.
-That said, some paid commenting systems like [Commento](https://commento.io/) are a privacy-focused solution.
+For many, it is important to keep their data on your server while providing ad-free comments.
+Having anonymous comments is certainly good to have in your commenting system, but it also allows spammers to post on your blog post That said, some paid commenting systems like [Commento](https://commento.io/) are a privacy-focused solution.
 They rely on a subscription model instead of advertising.
 Commento uses Akismet as a spam filter, which is a red flag 🚩 considering Akismet requires you to submit your blog URL, user's IP and user agent in addition to other optional parameters such as server information (like ``$_SERVER``` in PHP).
-Read more about the difference between Akismet and the OOPSpam Anti-Spam API on the [A better Akismet alternative](https://www.oopspam.com/akismet-alternative.html) page.
+Read more about the difference between Akismet and the OOPSpam Anti-Spam API on the [A better Akismet alternative](https://www.oopspam.com/akismet-alternative) page.

 All in all, these are the major open-source, self-hosted, free commenting systems in the wild.

 If you decide to try OOPSpam Anti-Spam API as your spam filter, go ahead and [test it in your browser](https://app.oopspam.com/Identity/Account/Login?ReturnUrl=%2F#test-with-your-data).
 You can also contact us at contact@oopspam.com.
 We'll be happy to help.

 Happy spam-free day!